AndrePortfolio/AndrePortfolio/README.md

 <h3 align="left">Team Projects 🗂️</h3>
 <ul>
   <li><a href="https://github.com/AndrePortfolio/cub3d">cub3d</a> - Building on the foundational skills from <a href="https://github.com/AndrePortfolio/so_long">so_long</a>, We explored raycasting techniques to simulate 3D representations.
-This project enhanced my mathematical application in programming and honed my ability to optimize game rendering, further deepening my expertise in game development.
+This project enhanced my mathematical application in programming and honed my ability to optimize game rendering, further deepening my expertise in game development.</li>
   <li><a href="https://github.com/AndrePortfolio/minishell">minishell</a> - A custom shell implementation in C, providing hands-on experience in system programming, process and memory management.
 This project enhanced my understanding of low-level system calls, signal handling, parsing command-line inputs, implementing built-in shell commands, and working with pipes (skill aquired from <a href="https://github.com/AndrePortfolio/pipex">pipex</a> project) for inter-process communication.
 It also strengthened my ability to work with file I/O and manage concurrent processes.</li>
   <li><a href="https://github.com/AndrePortfolio/ft_irc">ft_irc</a> - Built on the foundation of the <a href="https://github.com/AndrePortfolio/cpp_modules">cpp_modules</a>, this C++ server implementation for an Internet Relay Chat system enhanced my skills in networked applications, socket programming, and client-server communication.
 It is fully compatible with standard IRC clients.</li>
+  <li><a href="https://github.com/goncalo1021pt/ft_transcendence">ft_transcendence</a> - A full-stack web application built as the final project at 42, combining frontend, backend, and DevOps skills.
+The platform includes a real-time multiplayer Pong game (built with WebSockets), user authentication with 2FA, profile management, chat, and a competitive ladder system.
+Developed collaboratively using Docker, PostgreSQL, Django, and modern JavaScript frameworks, it emphasizes clean architecture, security, and real-time interactions.</li>
 </ul>

-<h3 align="left">Current Project 🔍</h3>
+<h3 align="left">Current Projects 🔍</h3>
 <ul>
-   <li><a href="https://github.com/goncalo1021pt/ft_transcendence">ft_transcendence</a> - A group project to build an advanced online Pong platform featuring real-time multiplayer, user management, and modular enhancements like AI opponents, live chat, and 3D graphics.
-Focused on secure Docker deployment, it challenges teams to create a scalable and interactive gaming experience.
+   <li>I'm operating as a freelancer for multiple clients.
+I'm developing fullstack AI Applications and custom automations for bussinesses.
 </ul>

 <h3 align="left">Connect with me 🌐</h3>